csc3600-s2-2016/Project-Management-Application/README.md

 Instructions for setting up your environment
 --------------------------------------------
 1. Clone the github repo eg `git clone https://github.com/csc3600-s2-2016/Project-Management-Application.git csc3600Project`
-2. Copy/move csc3600.box from drive into this new directory eg `mv path/to/csc3600.box csc3600Project/`
+2. Copy csc3600.box from google drive into this new directory eg `mv path/to/csc3600.box csc3600Project/`
 3. cd into this directory and run 'vagrant up', eg: `cd csc3600Project && vagrant up`